turlodales/BytaFont-3/README.md

 | iOS 10.3.3| Untested/Unknown |working/tested|

-iphone 5C (10.3.3) i dont have any shsh2 blobs saved as got off ebay after the signning windows have closed  wiating for apple server to have there misshaps and sign ios versons to save them so i cant down grade to test
+iPhone 5C (10.3.3) i dont have any shsh2 blobs saved as got off ebay after the signning windows have closed  wiating for apple server to have there misshaps and sign ios versons to save them so i cant down grade to test

 # Devices 64Bit